 I wasn’t sure what to expect when Farrah and I sat down to watch the latest Indiana Jones film.
 It has been nineteen years since the last movie in the trilogy - well, I guess it’s no longer a trilogy but a series of films - with many action films to wow us during that time.
 Could Indiana deliver the ‘wow factor’ still?

 OK, here is the Netflix summary of the movie:

 Hollywood icon Harrison Ford returns to the role of the adventurous archaeologist Indiana Jones nearly 20 years after he last donned the famous fedora and bullwhip to save the world from imminent peril.
 Joining Ford for this latest installment of the Steven Spielberg-George Lucas collaboration are Academy Award winner Cate Blanchett, Ray Winstone, Jim Broadbent, Karen Allen, John Hurt and Shia LaBeouf as Jones's headstrong young sidekick.

 Not much of a summary, huh.
-The movie takes place 19 years after the last one, placing the movie action in 1957, This changes the bad guys from the Nazi to Communist Russians.
-The action begins in Nevada, then moves to the university where Indy teaches, to parts in South America.
+The movie takes place 19 years after the last one, placing the movie action in 1957, This changes the bad guys from the Nazis to Communist Russians.
+The action begins in Nevada, then moves to the university where Indy teaches, and to parts of South America.
 The action is fluid and almost non-stop, just what you expect from an Indiana Jones film.